Explore Information Technology with Software Engineering & Project Management (M.S.)

 Admission to this program is open to students from diverse backgrounds, including the several fields of information technology (IT) and career changers looking to combine their skills with IT.
 Students who demonstrate, through coursework and/or professional experience, sufficient IT knowledge and skills might not be required to complete CMIT-500, those who similarly demonstrate sufficient digital forensics knowledge and skills might not be required to complete DFS-500.

-Champlain College Online's IT faculty, led by Program Directors Kathleen Hyde and Sergio Tenreiro de Magalhães, are expert practitioners in the field.
+Champlain College Online's IT faculty, led by Program Director Kathleen Hyde, are expert practitioners in the field.
 Their industry expertise ensures that our curriculum is aligned with the needs of employers, and reflects the skills today’s IT professionals need for success.
 Classes led by our seasoned experts will give you real-world insight into the field and create a rich community of career-focused learning.

 Increasing your career mobility is at the center of everything we do.
 As an online master's degree student, you get free access to the Fast Start Formula Career Bundle for getting noticed and getting hired, taught by Jen Morris, a leading executive career coach that partners with us to support our students in their job search journeys.